12 Best Shipping Container Homes Under $100K

 4. Container Conversion Design and Build – $12,000

 Next up on our list of shipping container homes we have another UK-based option, Container Conversion Design and Build.
-They offer some of the most affordable shipping containers, with the starter package coming in at just £8995.
+They offer some of the most affordable container cabin options, with the starter package coming in at just £8995.

 This price includes a basic shell fit out, with one window and door, full insulation, interior cladding painted white, exterior paint, and electrics and lighting installed.